-Huawei have definitely been making a fuss over the camera side of their smart phones.
-With every new model there have been slight improvements and having Leica emblazoned on the phone is a good way to attract the photography crowd.
+Huawei has definitely been making a fuss over the camera side of their smartphones.
+With every new model there has been slight improvements and having Leica emblazoned on the phone is a good way to attract the photography crowd.
 The Huawei P20 Pro is out to compete with the flagship models from the competitors, especially on the camera side of things.
-In this respect let’s dig in and see exactly what this camera phone can offer.
+In this respect, let’s dig in and see exactly what this camera phone can offer.

-Firstly, like previous models from the company their phones aren’t the cheapest, but in their defence they are going up against the top of the range from other companies which are also on sale for a premium.
-Luckily, it’s a buyers’ market for smart phones, so you should find a good deal online.
+Firstly, like previous Huawei models, the Huawei P20 Pro isn’t the cheapest, but in the company’s defense, they are going up against the top of the range from other companies which are also on sale for a premium.
+Luckily, it’s a buyers’ market for smartphones, so you should find a good deal online.

 The larger glass means a bigger unit, but also a bigger screen for viewing images.
 The all aluminium exterior feels solid and hard wearing, coming in a variety of finishes.
-It’s also quoted as being waterproof down to 1m for 30 minutes however, like all expensive phones I wouldn’t even attempt its waterproof claims.
+It’s also quoted as being waterproof down to one meter for 30 minutes.
+However, like all expensive phones, I wouldn’t even attempt its waterproof claims.
 There’s also an automatic brightness facility on the screen, which adjusts to different light conditions.

-The phone has three cameras on its rear.
-A 40MP sensor, a 20MP black and white sensor which also improves processing, dynamic range and image noise.
-The third camera has a 8MP sensor with a optical 3x zoom lens.
+As mentioned, the Huawei P20 Pro has a 40MP sensor, a 20MP black and white sensor which also improves processing, dynamic range and image noise, and the third camera has an 8MP sensor with a optical 3x zoom lens.
 The 40MP camera definitely has a load of resolution for you to play with and standard images come out at 10MP.
-The highest resolution images can be shot in pro mode with 76.2MB DNG files allowing lots of room for postprocessing.
+The highest resolution images can be shot in pro mode with 76.2MB DNG files, allowing lots of room for post-processing.

 On the downside, there is no standard headphone jack and no wireless charging.

-The majority of owners will be shooting JPEGs on the phone and the quality doesn’t disappoint.
+The majority of Huawei P20 Pro owners will be shooting JPEGs on the phone and the quality doesn’t disappoint.
 The extra resolution definitely makes a difference.
-Huawei recommend shooting the majority of shots at 10MP and using the optical zoom.
-This should give more detail than a crop of a RAW file or JPEG version according to Huawei.
+Huawei recommends shooting the majority of shots at 10MP and using the optical zoom.
+This should give more detail than a crop of a RAW file or JPEG version.
 Either way, unless you’re planning on producing large prints, the resolution factor is very good, even when viewed on a large monitor.

 The standard 10MP images have a very good hit rate and come out very sharp.
-The ability to post edit Raw files gives loads of ability to the images, especially when tweaking the exposure as the camera can err on the side of underexposed at times.
-The f/1.8 Leica lens definitely gives some benefit with a nice wide aperture which give surprisingly good bokeh.
+The ability to post edit RAW files gives loads of ability to the images, especially when tweaking the exposure, as the camera can overexpose at times.
+The f/1.8 Leica lens definitely gives some benefit with a nice wide aperture which produces surprisingly good bokeh.

 The front camera is also impressive with its 24MP sensor.
-The images may not be as clear as some other rivals, but Huawei have upped the stakes with how well it works in low light, even if sometimes image detail is sacrificed for lowlight performance.
+The images may not be as clear as some other rivals, but Huawei has upped the stakes with how well it works in low light, even if sometimes image detail is sacrificed for low-light performance.

-Video quality can go up to 4K, but can’t use image stabilisation as with 1080p at 60fps.
+Video quality can go up to 4K, but can’t use image stabilization as with 1080p at 60fps.
 So, if you don’t have a tripod, you may be better off sticking to 1080p if you want the most stable footage.
-The software stabilization works very well making regular moving about very smooth.
-There’s other modes such as 960fps and 240fps, but here you can only shoot at 720p.
+The software stabilization works very well, making regular moving about very smooth.
+There are other modes such as 960fps and 240fps, but here you can only shoot at 720p.
 These won’t look the best on a 4K TV.

 The Samsung Galaxy S9, Galaxy S9 Plus, iPhone X, iPhone XR, and the Google Pixel 3 are the main options here.
-The P20 Pro beats the Samsungs for low light operation.
+The P20 Pro beats the Samsung options for low-light operation.
 The closest match on the iPhone front is the iPhone XR, which the P20 Pro beats on overall camera facilities and the 3x optical zoom.
 The Google Pixel works very well in low light and has some great apps, but its aperture is only f/2.4.

 |Huawei P20 Pro||Google Pixel 3|